dangilman/pyHalo/README.rst

 Installation
 ------------
-Install via pypi: "python3 -m pip install pyhalo".
-The installation via pip of versions after 1.2.0 includes some changes that may not be backwards compatible with the previous stable version.
-To use the previous stable version clone the repository from commit 4dc87c8.
+This code is under active developement.
+To get the latest version, it is recommended to install directly from github:

-Install from github: "git clone https://github.com/dangilman/pyHalo.git; cd pyhalo; python -m setup.py install".
+"git clone https://github.com/dangilman/pyHalo.git; cd pyhalo; python -m setup.py install".

 Make sure to check the requirements listed in requirements.txt

+One can choose to install via pypi: "python3 -m pip install pyhalo".

 Features
 --------